A Functional Approach to Curve Alignment and Shape Analysis: Introduction

 \section{Introduction}

-The analysis of images has become increasingly important with advances in storage and acquisition technologies, making them widely used in the scientific and industrial domains.
-Representing images as matrices, where each pixel encodes grayscale intensity or RGB values, has enabled modern deep learning methods to achieve outstanding performances for several learning tasks, including generative modeling (see e.g. \cite{oussidi} for a review).
-However, this matrix-based representation does not explicitly capture the main aspect of images: the objects they depict are characterized by their \textit{shapes} and textures.
-This is a major drawback, as the estimation of image distributions is done through an extremely opaque architecture and at a high computational cost, making these methods unsuitable for interpretable analyses or learning with few observations.
+The analysis of images has become increasingly important with advances in acquisition and storage technologies.
+While representing images as pixel matrices has enabled powerful learning methods, this representation does not explicitly capture the fundamental components of images: the objects they depict, characterized by their shapes, colors, and textures.
+In this work, we focus on the statistical analysis of object shapes.